The tax system in the UAE is full of surprises. From income tax and tax-free zones for businesses to property taxes and VAT – find out more.

 General taxes

-Below is an overview of the most important general taxes in Dubai.
+The following is an overview of the most important general taxes for private individuals, self-employed persons and companies in Dubai.

 Income tax